© M1 Safety Certificates All rights reserved 2019

 Remember that the seller will use high-pressure sales tactics to have you buy the vehicle.

-Alarm bells should be ringing very loud if the seller tries to discourage you from having someone independently look over the vehicle.
+Alarm bells should be ringing if for example, the seller tries to discourage you from having someone independently look over the vehicle.